 How to Use the Event Viewer to See all Windows event logs:

-After getting access to this function through different ways described, let’s see how it can be helpful to our user.
+After getting access to this function in the different ways described, let’s see how it can be helpful to our users.

 Here is the detailed method to use this function to see all activity logs.